Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: From holomorphic to 4d Chern-Simons theory

-To perform the reduction we impose invariance under $\chi$ and $\bar\chi$ directly on the twistor gauge field $\bar\cA$, that is we demand \be \cL_\chi\bar\cA = \cL_{\bar\chi}\bar\cA = 0\,. \ee Once again, the Lie derivative here is defined by lifting the action of $H$ to the principal $G$ bundle over $\PT$.
+To perform the reduction we impose invariance under $\cX$ and $\bar\cX$ directly on the twistor gauge field $\bar\cA$, that is we demand \be \cL_\cX\bar\cA = \cL_{\bar\cX}\bar\cA = 0\,. \ee Once again, the Lie derivative here is defined by lifting the action of $H$ to the principal $G$ bundle over $\PT$.
 As in the previous section, we achieve this by working in a frame invariant under the action of $H$, and so the Lie derivatives act as they would on 1-forms.
-The residual gauge freedom consists of gauge transformations which are invariant under $\chi$ and $\bar\chi$.\\
+The residual gauge freedom consists of gauge transformations which are invariant under $\cX$ and $\bar\cX$.\\

-Under these assumptions the Lagrangian density of holomorphic Chern-Simons theory is invariant under the action of $H$, and so as in section \ref{subsec:SymRedE} the integral over the coordinates $z,{\bar z}$ is divergent.
-To eliminate this divergence we should compactify in these directions, but instead we will simply discard an overall factor of ${\rm Vol}(H)$.
-In practice this is achieved by contracting the bivector $\chi\wedge{\bar\chi}$ into the Lagrangian density of holomorphic Chern-Simons theory whilst enforcing~\ref{eq:symredA++}.\\
+Under these assumptions the Lagrangian density of HCS is invariant under the action of $H$, and so, as in section \ref{subsec:SymRedE}, the integral over the coordinates $z,{\bar z}$ is divergent.
+To eliminate this divergence we should compactify in these directions, but instead we will simply discard an overall factor of $\mathrm{Vol}(H)$.
+In practice this is achieved by contracting the bivector $\cX\wedge\bar\cX$ into the Lagrangian (viewed as a top form) of HCS theory whilst enforcing equation~\eqref{eq:symredA++}.
+Instead of pushing forward to the quotient we pullback by $\iota_\cV$ and integrate over the representative transverse slice.\\